 Below is a sample template used for performing a timeline reflection.
 Download here Annual Business Review

 Step 2: Categorize the key highlights across business areas to evaluate past business strategy

 - Customers: Identifies key highlights on customer growth and engagement.
-For example, increase/decrease in customers, repeat customers, feedbacks (positive and complaints), etc.
+For example, increase/decrease in customers, repeat customers, feedback (positive and complaints), etc.

-- Product/Services: Showcases products or services offered, sold or discontinued.
+- Product/Services: Showcases products or services offered, sold, or discontinued.
 In addition, it highlights non-financial impact (e.g. number of free services renders).
-This is also great to identify product or service utilization (e.g. breakdown for sales by product or service lines.
+This is also great to identify product or service utilization (e.g. breakdown of sales by product or service lines.

 - Marketing: Review acquisition, conversion, and retention metrics

 - Finances: Evaluate revenue, cost, funding, and investment trends